Alexandria Ocasio-Cortez Ousts Top House Democrat Joe Crowley in Stunning Upset

 Crowley is often talked about as a next potential speaker of the House, and if Ocasio-Cortez makes him sweat, it could make Democrats reluctant to turn to him as someone who could lead the caucus.

 It’s not like he’s some septuagenarian who has clearly lost a step.
 At 56, Crowley should be approaching the crest of his political career.
-The three pols ahead of him in the House Democratic pecking order are 78 (Nancy Pelosi), 79 (Steny Hoyer) and 78 (Jim Clyburn) years old.
-But instead of envisioning himself with the big gavel, Crowley is about to become a former Member of Congress.
+The three pols ahead of him in the House Democratic pecking order are ages 78 (Nancy Pelosi), 79 (Steny Hoyer), and 78 (Jim Clyburn).
+But instead of envisioning himself with the big gavel, Crowley is about to become a former member of Congress.
 And the repercussions go beyond his now-absent spot in the House Democratic pecking order: given the already rampant talk of progressive insurgency in the Democratic Party, other powerful Democrats may soon be hearing footsteps.

 Meanwhile Ocasio-Cortez will become the embodiment of two different 2018 trends: the emergence of loud-and-proud progressives, especially in districts where “centrism” isn’t necessary to hold seats; and the spectacular performance of Democratic women.
 That this soon-to-be new member is also a woman of color makes her even more emblematic of where the party seems to be moving in the 21st century.